Key Takeaways

 );

 The SQL above is portable across all five databases with minor syntax adjustments.
-The key differences are enforcement history:
+The key differences are in enforcement history:

-CHECKconstraints fully. - SQLite — enforced
+CHECKconstraints fully. - SQLite: enforced

-CHECKconstraints from version 3.25.0 (2018).
+CHECKconstraints from version 3.25.0, released 2018 (SQLite 3.25.0 release notes).
 Very old SQLite builds may ignore them.

 DEFAULT Values